feedhenry/mobile-security/projects/api-server/README.md

 # Secure-backend

 This is an example backend RESTFul API server.
+Requires nodejs >= 6.

 The endpoints are procted by Keycloak.
 At the moment, users will need to login in order to perform any operations.